madebymany/conan/README.md

 editing TODOs in newly added files.
 See the section *Roles and configuration* below for more details.

-To set up the server, use:
+To set up the server using Chef Solo, use:

     cap staging configure